MichaelCurrin/auto-commit-msg/README.md

 # Auto Commit Message ⚙️ 🧙‍♂️ ✉️
-> A VS Code extension that writes commit messages for you
+> A VS Code extension to generate a smart commit message based on file changes

 <!-- Badges generated with https://michaelcurrin.github.io/badge-generator/#/ -->